John A. Roush: Career

 During his tenure, Centre established numerous scholarship programs: the Bonner Program, a service-based scholarship, in 2008; the Brown Fellows Program, a full-ride scholarship in partnership with the University of Louisville, in 2009; the Lincoln Scholars Program, a full-ride scholarship with an emphasis on leadership, in 2016; and the Grissom Scholars Program, a full-tuition scholarship for first-generation students which graduated its first cohort in 2019.
 The Centre Scholars Program, which honored junior faculty members, was also established.

 A student sit-in protest occurred in Old Centre, the college's main administration building, on May 2–3, 2018.
 The approximately 100 students protesting cited racial problems and demanded that the school's department of public safety have an officer on-duty at all times and that the college hire a full-time director of diversity and inclusion.
 Roush met with protesters for four hours on May 3 and the sit-in ended that day.
 In December of that year, Andrea Abrams, at Centre since 2007, was appointed chief diversity officer after having previously held the role in an interim capacity.

 Centre celebrated its bicentennial in January 2019.
 Roush announced on May 24 of that year that he would retire effective June 30, 2020.
 He concluded his 22-year term as the third-longest-serving president in the school's history, after John C. Young, who led the college for 27 years in the nineteenth century, and Thomas A. Spragens, who held the position for 24 years.
 Milton C. Moreland, then-provost and vice president for academic affairs at Rhodes College in Memphis, Tennessee, was announced as Roush's successor on February 5, 2020.
 In an interview several days before he left office, Roush described the September 11 attacks, the 2008 financial crisis, and the COVID-19 pandemic as the most challenging times of his tenure.
 Following his retirement, Roush spent the 2021 spring football season as Centre's volunteer running backs coach.

 Roush continued his membership on the board of trustees of the University of Richmond following his retirement from Centre.
 He was the speaker at Wofford College's opening convocation on September 2, 2021.

 Legacy

 Roush and his wife, who have two sons, are the namesakes of the Roush Campus Center, which was renamed for them on May 29, 2021.
+A grandson, Sam Roush, plays in the NFL for the Chicago Bears.

 Roush was the recipient of an honorary degree from Ohio University on June 18, 2020, awarded for his "achievements in higher education administration", and received another from Wofford College on September 2, 2021, at their opening convocation.